-Medical oncology
+Medical oncology and radiation oncology

-The entire sample patient group would not have reached the medical oncology phase of treatment.
-Therefore the data validation exercise did not include compliance with the access Standards for medical oncology.
-However, the service was able to demonstrate that it was collecting relevant information in relation to the medical oncology access Standards.
+The entire sample patient group would not have reached the medical oncology and radiation oncology phase of treatment.
+Therefore, the data validation exercise did not include compliance with the access Standards for medical and radiation oncology.

+The service at UCHG was able to demonstrate that they were collecting relevant information in relation to the medical and radiation oncology access Standards.